domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 * Use buffers to implicitly transfer ownership of memory between host and device.
 * Write a command group that includes kernel function and accessors and submit it to the device.

-From this example, we experience some of SYCL's advantages:
+We experienced SYCL's advantages as a programmnig model:
-* **C++ language**: Developers can leverage C++ features to make the code more expressible.
+* **Support C++ language**: Developers can leverage C++ features to make the code more expressible.
 Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less bookkeeping job to control the life cycle of them.

 * **Single Source**: SYCL host and device code can exist in the same file.
 You don't have to run 2 compiles separately on host and device anymore.
 This allows the project to be better organized and deployed.